-LESSON: I. CAUGHT UP TO GOD'S THRONE REVELATION 4:1-2
+LESSON: I. REVELATION 4:1-5

 4:1 After this I looked, and, behold, a door was opened in heaven: and the first voice which I heard was as it were of a trumpet talking with me; which said, Come up hither, and I will shew thee things which must be hereafter.
-After this: The phrase indicates a change in succession of events.
-Christ Himself has changed His position: in Chapters 1-3 He is seen among the candlesticks on earth.
+John is the writer of the Book.
+John sees in this vison that Christ Himself has changed His position because in Chapters 1-3 Christ is seen among the candlesticks on earth.
 The Bible is filled with symbols.
-Candlestick is the symbol or lampstand or light-bearers: Christ and the church.
-Now He is seen in heaven.
+Candlestick is the symbol of lampstand or light-bearers: Christ and the church.
+After this- Now, John sees Him in heaven.
 Chapter 4 is a transitional verse from "things which are" to "the things which will take place after this."
 We now move to the category of future things; after church issues, now future issues.
-There will be 7 lamps of fire burning which are the 7 Spirits of God (4:5b) introduced-a series of three sevens: 7 seals (5:1), 7 trumpets (8:6) and 7 last plagues or bowls (15:1).
+There will be 7 lamps of fire burning which are the 7 Spirits of God (4:5b) introducing-a series of three sevens: 7 seals (5:1), 7 trumpets (8:6) and 7 last plagues or bowls (15:1).
 Now, let's look at five quick things that happened to John.